-- Replica virtual machine generation-If your source is running Windows 2012 or Windows 2012 R2, you will have the choice to specify if the replica virtual machine is generation 1 or 2. - Map source virtual switches to target virtual switches-Identify how you want to handle the network mapping after cutover.
+- Replica virtual machine generation-If your source is running Windows 2012 or Windows 2012 R2 and your target Hyper-V server is Windows 2012 R2, you will have the choice to specify if the replica virtual machine is generation 1 or 2.
+If you do not have one of those two configurations, you will not see this option. - Map source virtual switches to target virtual switches-Identify how you want to handle the network mapping after cutover.
 The Source Network Adapter column lists the NICs from the source.
-Map each one to a Target Network Adapter, which is a virtual network on the target.

-- Set VLAN on Replica and Replica VLAN-Enable the checkbox if you want to specify the VLAN ID.
+Map each one to a Target Network Adapter, which is a virtual network on the target. - Set VLAN on Replica and Replica VLAN-Enable the checkbox if you want to specify the VLAN ID.
 Specify the VLAN ID that will be used on the network adapter on the replica virtual machine. - Power on replica virtual machine after failover-By default, the replica virtual machine will automatically be powered on after the cutover process is complete.
 If you want the replica virtual machine to remain powered off, disable this option.